zyllio/zyllio-sdk/README.md

   id: 'basic-list', /* Unique identifier, must be lower case and contain a dash character */
   icon: Icon, /* SVG icon displayed in Zyllio Studio  */
   label: 'List', /* Label displayed in Zyllio Studio  */
   category: 'Basics', /* Category in which the component is displayed in Zyllio Studio */
   subCategory: 'List', /* Sub category in which the component is displayed in Zyllio Studio */
   hidden: false, /* Should be false */
   keepRatio: false, /* Indicates whether this component require a fixed size ratio */
   properties: [{ /* Properties to configure the component */
     id: 'name', /* Unique id of the property, should be lower case */
     name: 'Name', /* Name of the property displayed in Zyllio Studio  */
     type: PropertyTypes.RowVariable, /* Type of the property from PropertyTypes enum (see Reference API) */
+    options: [], /* Array of possible options, used only when type is PropertyTypes.Options */
     tootip: '', /* Tooltip displayed in Zyllio Studio  */
     default: '', /* Default value if any, it is assigned at component creation by Zyllio Studio user */
     write: true, /* Indicates whether this property is used to save data at runtime (likely when a component allows selections or inputs) */
     main: true /* Indicates whether this property is the main one, Zyllio Studio needs it to populate the component panel.
 One main property must be defined */
   },
   styles: [{ /* Styles to configure the component (width and height styles are mandatory) */
-    id: 'width', /* Unique name of the style, should be lower case */
+    id: 'width', /* Unique id of the style, should be lower case */
     name: 'Width', /* Name of the style displayed in Zyllio Studio */
     type: 'width', /* Any of the folowing: width, height, background-image, background-color, icon, size, font-size, color, font-weight,  font-style, border-width, border-color, border-radius, box-shadow */
     default: '360px' /* Default value if any, it is assigned at component creation by Zyllio Studio user */ }